tomwelch2/Data-Engineering-Projects/README.md

 In the loading stage, the pipeline loads the transformed parquet file and connects to a AWS Athena DB, where it is then loaded.

+<h1>R_files</h1>
+<h2>r_pipeline.R</h2>
+ETL pipeline written in R which takes data from an AWS S3 bucket and transforms/aggregates it and loads it into a MySQL database.

+In the transform stage, columns with Dates stored as Strings are casted to Dates and grouping/aggregation is performed.

+In the load stage, the data is plotted as a barchart using ggplot and saved locally as a .png file.
+It is then loaded into a MySQL database using RMariaDB